NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. image:: _static/attachToDevContainer.png

 Click on :code:`Attach to Container`.
 A new VS Code instance will open in that container.
-Open the `/home/cudaq` folder to see the README and the CUDA Quantum examples that are included in the container.
+Open the `/home/cudaq` folder to see the `README.md` file and the CUDA Quantum examples that are included in the container.
 To run the examples, open a terminal by going to the Terminal menu and select :code:`New Terminal`.

 .. image:: _static/openTerminal.png